mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 **Dharma** - The way of understanding and love.

 **Four Noble Truths:**
-	- the existence of suffering
+	- the existnce of suffering
 	- the making of suffering
 	- the possibility of restoring well being
 	- and the Noble Eightfold Path that leads to well being